kitchenware-1

 Bread Machines

-You can have freshly-baked bread anytime you want, without having to kneed dough, heat up an oven, or clean up a sticky mess.
+You can have freshly-baked bread anytime you want, without having to knead dough, heat up an oven, or clean up a sticky mess.
 If your household is just one or two people, choose a model that makes one pound loaves.
-Amazon.com features a fantastic assortment of bread machines.
+Amazon.com offers a fantastic assortment of bread machines.

 Electric Grills

 An indoor electric grill offers one of the most delicious ways to cook vegetables.
-But if you buy one you’ll want a big model since veggies are so low in calories you need to cook a lot.
+Vegans should opt for a large model since veggies shrink down substantially when grilled.
 Make sure the model you buy has removable plates for easy cleaning.
 These foldable grills are also great for use as a panini press.
 The Cuisinart GR-4N is a superb choice, but George Foreman grills are also excellent and much cheaper.

 Juicers

-Unless you have the insane money needed for a hydraulic juicer, a low-speed masticating juicer is the way to go.
+For most home users, a low-speed masticating juicer is the way to go.
 They make a much higher grade of juice than cheaper centrifugal models.
-When making juice, for your health’s sake stick with vegetable juice, avoid juicing carrots, and try to include greens.
+When making juice, for your health’s sake stick with vegetable juice, minimize carrots, and include some greens.
 Fruit juice and carrot juice will spike your blood sugar levels, since both are full of sugar and have had their fiber removed.

 Knives & Cutlery

-You only need three knives: a chef’s knife, a paring knife, and a bread knife (which, despite its name, is also the only good way to slice tomatoes).
+You only need three knives: a chef’s knife, a paring knife, and a bread knife (which, despite its name, is also ideal for slicing tomatoes).
 While this guide is dedicated to getting you excellent stuff at low cost, kitchen knives are the one category where you just can’t cut corners.

-Here’s the key cookware required for a well-equipped vegan kitchen.
-The pots and pans recommended below will enable you to make an incredible assortment of vegan dishes.
+Let’s now review the essential cookware required for a well-equipped vegan kitchen.
+The items recommended below will enable you to make an incredible assortment of vegan dishes.

 Saucepans

-You’ll use these for heating up sauces, making a few servings of rice, and for heating up cans of soup or beans.
+You’ll use these for heating up sauces, cooking rice, and for heating up cans of soup or beans.
 A stainless steel saucepan with a glass lid is a terrific choice.
-This stainless steel one quart Cuisinart with a glass lid is one you’ll use all the time.
-Also pick up this Cook N Home two quart model if you want a greater range of options.
-Both of these pans will work on induction stove tops.
+This stainless steel one-quart Cuisinart with a glass lid is one you’ll use all the time.
+Also pick up this Cook N Home two-quart model if you want a greater range of options.
+Both of these pans will work on induction stovetops.

 Skillets

-It makes sense to stay away from Teflon for a number of reasons, but you’ll still appreciate nonstick properties in a skillet.
+It makes sense to avoid Teflon pans for a number of reasons, but you’ll still appreciate nonstick properties in a skillet.
 So a skillet with a ceramic surface is a great compromise.
-It may not be as slick as Teflon but it’s far more durable and poses less danger of off-gassing if overheated.
+It may not be as slick as Teflon but it’s far more durable while avoiding the danger of off-gassing if overheated.
 Teflon will inevitably scratch or crack, and when it does it’ll contaminate your meals with microplastic particles.

-Since you’ll be using your skillet all the time, it’s worth spending a bit extra to get a good one.
+Since skillets typically receive heavy use, it’s worth spending a bit extra to get a good one.
 This Stone Fry Pan from Mueller is the perfect choice.
-It’s compatible with induction stove-tops.
+It’s compatible with induction stovetops.

-Much of the time, you need you don’t need nonstick since you’re cooking with plenty of oil.
+Many recipes don’t benefit from nonstick cookware, since they include plenty of oil.
 In these cases, I love to break out a stainless steel pan.
-Getting one with a aluminum core gives you good heat distribution without the worry of aluminum touching your food.
+Models featuring an aluminum core give you good heat distribution without the worry of aluminum touching your food.
+Copper core skillets are even better, but more costly.
 This large Pennsylvania-made All-Clad skillet is pricey but it’s a superb long-term investment, and it carries a lifetime warranty.
 Even if you use it every day, it will still look great in twenty years.

 Woks

 Stir-frying is one of the most healthful and delicious ways to prepare vegetables.
-If you’re going to stir-fry often, you should own a wok, since it delivers better results than a frying pan.
-There’s no need to go non-stick since the oil in your stir-fry will be sufficient to prevent sticking.
-You’ll love this 13″ wok with a stainless steel lid.
+If you’re going to stir-fry often, you should own a wok, since it delivers better results than a skillet.
+There’s no need to choose a nonstick surface here, since the oil in your stir-fry will be sufficient to prevent sticking.
+You’ll love this 13-inch wok with a stainless steel lid.
 It’s durable, beautiful, and easy to keep sparkling clean.
-And, like the other pans we’ve featured, it also works on induction stove-tops.
+And, like the other pans featured here, it works on induction stove-tops.

 Bakeware & Casserole Dishes

 You’ll want at least one oblong glass dish for making lasagna.
-Stoneware casserole dishes with lids will also be useful, especially if they inspire you to make baked macaroni with vegan cheese more often.
+Stoneware casserole dishes with lids are also useful, especially if they inspire you to make baked macaroni with vegan cheese more often.

 Baking Sheets

 Needed for cookies, pastries, roasted vegetables and a hundred other uses.
-A heavy duty aluminum model is a good choice, since it’s strong, even-heating, and lightweight.
-To keep your baking sheets clean, and to keep your food from contacting aluminum, consider either using parchment paper or picking up a nonstick silicone baking mat.
+A heavy-duty aluminum model is a good choice, since it’s strong, even-heating, and lightweight.
+To keep your baking sheets clean, and to keep your food from contacting aluminum, either use parchment paper or pick up a nonstick silicone baking mat.

 Other Essential Kitchenware